jamesmh/PersonalBlog/source/_posts/refactoring-game-plan-and-tips.md

 }
 ```

 What's wrong?
-Well, we have the same issue as above.
-We **still** need an actual instance of `HttpSession`.
-We need to run the tests on an actual Http request.
-So, we need a web server to be running...
+We have the same issue as above.
+We **still** need an instance of `HttpSession`.
+Which means... we need a web server to be running.
+Bad.

 To solve this, just do the same thing as #1.
 Turn the parameter into an interface and access the interface instead of the actual implementation (HttpSession).